Berhanetek/unsupervised-detection-of-anomalous-sounds/README.md

 # Unsupervised detection of anomalous sounds

-The primary objective of this project was to develop techniques for automatically identifying whether the sounds produced by industrial machines are normal or anomalous (faulty machines).
-This is crucial for ensuring efficient and safe operations in the context of AI-based factory automation.
+in the context of AI-based factory automation, the objective of this project is to automatically identify whether the sounds produced by industrial machines are normal or anomalous (faulty machines).
+This is crucial for ensuring efficient and safe operations
-The main challenge of this task is to detect unknown anomalous sounds under the condition that only normal sound samples have been provided as training data.
+Goal is to detect unknown anomalous sounds under the condition that only normal sound samples have been provided as training data.

 ## Data and Preprocessing
-The dataset used is taken from [Malfunctioning Industrial Machine Investigation And Inspection](https://arxiv.org/abs/1909.09347) aka MIMII dataset (Detection and Classification of Acoustic Scenes and Events 2019 Workshop)
+The dataset used is a subset of [Malfunctioning Industrial Machine Investigation And Inspection](https://arxiv.org/abs/1909.09347) aka MIMII dataset (Detection and Classification of Acoustic Scenes and Events 2019 Workshop)

 <p align="center">
   <img src="https://github.com/Berhanetek/unsupervised-detection-of-anomalous-sounds/assets/60297609/34c826a4-a2e1-43e8-a107-228337c16f20" width="600">